ChandlerU11/ChandlerU11.github.io/content/posts/review_classifier.md

 ![png](/pr_curve.png)

 For us to achieve perfect recall, the model's precision is going to suffer quite a bit.
-Again, that's OK becuase of this project's main goal to effectively catch positive samples.
+Again, that's OK because of this project's main goal to effectively catch positive samples.
 Let's iteratively lower the decision threshold until we achieve perfect recall.

 ```python